Particle-Hole Duality, Emergent Fermi Liquids and Fractional Chern Insulators in Moir\'e Flatbands

-Another remarkable feature of the interacting Moir\'e flatbands is the large energy scale associated with the projected Coulomb interaction; a rough estimate of the stability of the FCIs based on the finite-size gap calculations (cf. Fig. \ref{fig3}) suggests that they may persist all the way up to $\sim 10$ Kelvin.
-This thus identifies twisted bilayer graphene aligned with boron nitride as a particularly promising platform for finding observing the first bona fide FCIs -- at elevated temperatures and in absence of an external magnetic field.
+Another remarkable feature of the interacting Moir\'e flatbands is the large energy scale associated with the projected Coulomb interaction; a rough estimate of the stability of the FCIs based on the finite-size gap calculations (cf. Fig. \ref{fig3}) suggests that they may persist all the way up to $\sim 10$ K. This thus identifies twisted bilayer graphene aligned with boron nitride as a particularly promising platform for finding observing the first bona fide FCIs -- at elevated temperatures and in absence of an external magnetic field.
 Moreover, our numerical evidence of $\nu=1/3$ FCIs in TBG-hBN, invites a systematic search for fractionalized topological states at other fillings and in Moir\'e flatbands derived from other materials.

-Finally we stress that have thus far only considered a single fractionally filled spin-valley sector.
+Finally we stress that we have thus far only considered a single fractionally filled spin-valley sector.
 While this is a very reasonable assumption for spatially homogenous phases, the multicomponent nature of the problem and effects of symmetry breaking are expected to further enrich the phenomenology of interacting Moir\'e flatbands.
 Also in this context we suggest that the dual formulations in terms of holes will likely provide key physical insights.

-\acknowledgments {\it Acknowledgments.} We would like to thank Johan Carlstr\"om and Roderich Moessner for useful discussions.
+\acknowledgments {\it Acknowledgments.-} We would like to thank Johan Carlstr\"om and Roderich Moessner for useful discussions.
 A.A. and E.J.B. are supported by the Swedish Research Council (VR) and the Wallenberg Academy Fellows program of the Knut and Alice Wallenberg Foundation.
+Z.L. is supported by the National Natural Science Foundation of China through Grant No. 11974014.

 \onecolumngrid

 \theequation{S\arabic{equation}}